A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Introduction

-More relevant to our paper is the decomposition approach used for counterfactual policy predictions. \cite{Rothe:10:JoE} and \cite{Chernozhukov/Fernandez/Melly:13:Eca} provided inference on the full counterfactual distributions. \cite{Hsu/Lai/Lieli:22:JBES} introduced the quantile counterfactual treatment effects on a different population, and showed how one can identify and perform inference on the treatment effects using an invariance condition.
+More relevant to our paper is the decomposition approach used for counterfactual policy predictions. \cite{Rothe:10:JoE} and \cite{Chernozhukov/Fernandez/Melly:13:Eca} provided inference on the full counterfactual distributions. \cite{Hsu/Lai/Lieli:22:JBES} introduced the quantile counterfactual treatment effects on a different population, and showed how we can identify and perform inference on the treatment effects using an invariance condition.
 While the main emphasis of this literature is on the general method of inference on various counterfactual distributions, our focus is on presenting a generic set of conditions in game-theoretic models under which such decomposition-based predictions can be accepted as valid predictions.

 A common way to generate counterfactual predictions in a strategic environment is to specify and estimate a game-theoretic model, and then use the predictions from its equilibria.
 In many cases, point-identification of these models is not possible due to multiple equilibria.
 Researchers often either choose one equilibrium from the game (e.g \cite{Jia:08:Eca}) or conduct inference on the identified set allowing for all equilibria (e.g., \cite{Ciliberto/Tamer:09:Eca}).
 In light of these challenges, a recent literature studies point-identification of counterfactual predictions without identifying the full details of the model.
 These developments have been centered around dynamic discrete choice models – e.g., \cite{Aguirregabiria/Suzuki:14:QME}, \cite{Norets/Tang:14:ReStud}, \cite{Arcidiacono/Miller:20:JOE}, \cite{Kalouptsidi/Scott/Souza:20:QE}.
 While many structural models within this class are unidentified - see the discussion in \cite{Aguirregabiria/Suzuki:14:QME}, some counterfactuals are point-identified such as those characterized by linear changes in payoffs (the so called ``additive transfers counterfactuals'' in \cite{Kalouptsidi/Scott/Souza:17:IJIO}).
 See also \cite{Kalouptsidi:Kitamura:Lima:Souza:20:NBER} for partial identification of counterfactuals in a similar context. \cite{Jun/Pinkse:20:JOE} explored various approaches to produce a point-decision on partially identified counterfactual predictions from a game.
+Recently, \cite{Gu/Russell/Stringham:21:WP} found a useful characterization of an identified set for counterfactual predictions in a general class of discrete-outcome models.